-Attorneys at the LAW OFFICES OF JOHN F. MARTIN are experienced with litigating personal injury cases against private individuals, private entities, and governmental entities, including navigating the complex web of the California Tort Claims Act and the limitations on immunity provided to California governmental entities.
+Attorneys at MARTIN & VANEGAS, APC are experienced with litigating personal injury cases against private individuals, private entities, and governmental entities, including navigating the complex web of the California Tort Claims Act and the limitations on immunity provided to California governmental entities.

 Arbitration, mediation, and other forms of alternative dispute resolution provide for the resolution of legal disputes outside of the court system.
 Courts frequently order parties involved in litigation to attempt to resolve their dispute in private mediation or arbitration or Court-sponsored alternative dispute resolution processes, including settlement conferences and binding judicial arbitration.
 Arbitration is a process by which the parties submit their dispute to one or more neutral arbitrators for a formal decision as to which party prevails in the legal dispute.

 Arbitration can be binding or non-binding.
 Usually, the decision reached by an arbitrator in a binding arbitration proceeding cannot be appealed to the Courts and is a final legal order which awards monetary damages or other relief to the prevailing party (i.e. the arbitration award).
 Non-binding arbitration does not result in a final, legally-enforceable decision or order.
 Mediation differs from arbitration in that the neutral third-party mediator does not make a decision about which party prevails in the legal dispute.
 Rather, a mediator works with both parties to assess the strengths and weaknesses of their legal positions and to negotiate a settlement of the case.